ViTally Consistent: Scaling Biological Representation Learning for Cell Microscopy: Appendix

 The data was split by experiments, ensuring that the test data originated from experiments distinct from those used for training.
 This approach helps to validate the generalization performance of our models across different experimental conditions.

 For both RxRx1 gene prediction and Anax group prediction, we apply \texttt{StandardScaler} from the scikit-learn library as the only preprocessing step to standardize the features prior to training linear probes. \texttt{StandardScaler} transformation was fitted on data from the train split.
 We trained the logistic regression models using scikit-learn’s \texttt{LogisticRegression} class.
-The following parameters and settings were used during model optimization: \begin{itemize} \item Solver: lbfgs \item Maximum Iterations: 2000 \item Class Weight: balanced \end{itemize}

-For RxRx1 gene prediction, we trained logistic regression models to predict one of $1139$ possible perturbation labels ($1138$ genetic perturbation and non-perturbed control).
+The following parameters and settings were used during model optimization: \begin{itemize} \itemsep{0.1em} \item Solver: lbfgs \item Maximum Iterations: 2000 \item Class Weight: balanced \end{itemize} For RxRx1 gene prediction, we trained logistic regression models to predict one of $1139$ possible perturbation labels ($1138$ genetic perturbation and non-perturbed control).
 For Anax group prediction, we trained logistic regression models to predict one of $40$ possible function group labels (\S~\ref{sec:anax_groups}).
 We report the balanced test accuracy as the main evaluation metric for all linear probing experiments.

-\subsection{Anax classification for other cell lines/treatment conditions: ARPE19 and HUVEC with TNF-alpha background}
+\subsection{Anax classification for other cell lines/treatment conditions: ARPE19 and HUVEC with TNF$\alpha$ background}

 We performed linear probing on imaging data obtained for a retinal pigment epithelia (RPE) cell line, ARPE19, and HUVEC cells treated with an inflammatory cytokine, TNF$\alpha$.
 We similarly observed that intermediate blocks often have the most linearly separate features compared to the final block.